alonso-herreros/uni-lnas-lab1/Session 2 Report.md

   what the ideal impedance of an ammeter would be taking into account that its objective is to measure current without disturbing the circuit.
-* Add a voltmeter to measure the voltage at the output pin of the microcontroller (the connector one on the right of the switch, voltage vo(t) in the preparatory work).
+* Add a voltmeter to measure the voltage at the output pin of the microcontroller (the connector one on the right of the switch, voltage $v_o(t)$ in the preparatory work).
 Comment what would be the ideal impedance of a voltmeter considering that its purpose is to measure voltage without disturbing the circuit.

 > The ideal impedance of the ammeter would be zero, acting as a simple wire that reports the current flowing
 > through it.